Kinoma/KPR-examples/README.md

 <x-app-info id="logs.example.kinoma.marvell.com"><span class="createSample filesSample"></span></x-app-info>

-This example deminstrates how to use the Kinoma Create built-in logging support to capture trace output into a log file.
+This example demonstrates how to use the Kinoma Create built-in logging support to capture trace output into a log file.
 Log files can be viewed and/or removed using the built-in Logs app.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***